Provider Relief Fund: Important Information You Need To Know

 - Reporting COVID-19 test results to federal, state, or local governments

 - Building or constructing temporary structures to expand capacity for COVID-19 patient care or to provide health care services to non-COVID-19 patients in a separate area from where COVID-19 patients are being treated

 - Acquiring additional resources, including facilities, equipment, supplies, health care practices, staffing, and technology to expand or preserve care delivery

 - Developing and staffing emergency operation centers

 Another essential aspect to remember is that you cannot use this funding for expenses or losses reimbursed from other sources.
 This means that if you receive funds from the Paycheck Protection Program in addition to the funds from the Provider Relief Fund, you need to account for expenses separately.
 This brings me to my next point, reporting.

 If your organization received more than $150,000 in total funds, under any combination of sources (CARES Act, FFCRA, PPP, etc.), you are required to submit a report to HHS and the Pandemic Response Accountability Committee no later than ten (10) days after the end of each calendar quarter.
 This report must account for how the money has been allocated for each program or activity related to the coronavirus pandemic.
 In addition to this reporting, HHS can request additional reports to determine compliance with the conditions that go along with these payments.

 The bottom line is you must keep good records of how any funds received during the pandemic are being allocated.
 Which means you need to determine what part of your overhead can be attributed to the pandemic.
 When considering your overhead, think about the following:

-·Did you have to provide additional training to your workforce?
+- Do you have to provide additional training for your workforce?